CoMfUcIoS/console-inline.nvim/examples/browser-vite/README.md

 render them inline in the buffer.

 The demo just imports `@console-inline/service` and triggers a few `console.*` calls on intervals—no custom relay or boilerplate required.
+Use the buttons on the page to manually exercise `console.trace`, structured errors, and a fetch request that produces a `404`, mirroring the workflows you’ll test before a release.